 As an investigator, you aren’t always in your office, but you usually need access to workplace documents like case files and policies while you’re out in the field.
 This means that you probably travel with a laptop, smart phone and other devices to make your job easier.
 Mobile devices are convenient, but they also pose serious risks for today’s business traveler.
+Follow these corporate security travel tips to keep your data safe.

 During an investigation, you deal with sensitive information that cannot end up in the hands of others.
 So how do you make sure information stays secure while on the road?